pedersen/obsidian-brainframe/README.md

 To edit which file the entry will be added to, open the settings in your vault, go to the Brainframe tab, and change the gitmarks setting.

+## Archive A Note

+Move the note from where it currently sits into the archive folder (by default, `_archived`).
+The location is configurable.
+Note that this command is also available by right-clicking on a note or by right-clicking on an editor tab.

 # What is Brainframe?